kierenhamilton/kierenhamilton/README.md

-Hello World!
+Hello!
-Interested in all things low-level, tooling, and RTL synthesis.
+Interested in all things low-level, tooling, and RTL.